AlejandrodeMiguel96/AOCS_project_PolitecnicodiMilano/README.md

 Here you can find the code for my project for the Spacecraft Attitude Dynamics and Control subject of the MSc in Space Engineering course (Politècnico di Milano).
 The simulation is carried out in Simulink (Matlab).

-The data for the project is given in ""
+The data for the project is given in "Project parameters.pdf"

 The final report is the file named "AMM_report.pdf"